 Haven; Home, Safe

-Project The Sidney Myer Haven Program – Social Curriculum Development
+Project The Sidney Myer Haven Program – Social Curriculum Development and Implementation

 |Providing disadvantaged people with assistance to develop the skills needed to maintain tenancies and sustain employment

 |Partnerships with a broad range of service, business, health and welfare, and education and training providers across the region

-- The goal of the Social Curriculum program is to provide life learning and foundational skills that engage, open doors and build participants’ capacity and potential to sustain tenancies, gain financial control, develop self-reliance, build trust, friendships and belonging.
+- The aim of the Social Curriculum program is to provide life learning and foundational skills that engage, open doors and build participants’ capacity and potential to sustain tenancies, gain financial control, develop self-reliance, build trust, friendships and belonging.